List of Coronation Street characters introduced in 2014: Yasmeen Nazir

 Yasmeen, Roy, Emily, Mary Taylor (Patti Clare) and Craig Tinker (Colson Smith) eventually stage a sit-in protest at the library, but Emily, Mary and Craig end up leaving, although Yasmeen and Roy stay to continue the protest.
 Later, it is revealed that the library has burnt down, leaving Yasmeen saddened.
 She tries to tempt Roy into letting her use part of the café as a library, which he hesitantly agrees to.
 Yasmeen develops an obsession with turning Roy's café into a library, which eventually becomes too much for Roy.
 Thinking of other ways to run a library, Yasmeen buys Elliott & Sons butchers and tells Kal, Alya and grandson, Zeedan (Qasim Akhtar), that she is intending to turn it into a community centre.

 In 2018, Yasmeen meets Geoff Metcalfe (Ian Bartholomew) and marries him in 2019.
 However, things take a dark turn when Geoff begins to abuse Yasmeen and isolate her from friends and family.
 He also tricks her into eating one of her pet chickens, Charlotte Bronte.

 In May 2020, Geoff's abuse becomes too much for Yasmeen, and she stabbed him in the neck with a broken bottle after he threatens her with a knife.
 A horrified Yasmeen phones emergency services, and claims that she had killed Geoff.
 He wakes up in hospital and confirms that Yasmeen had tried to kill him.
 Yasmeen is then charged with his attempted murder.

 In December 2020, Yasmeen's trial begins.
 Geoff paints her as a violent alcoholic and that she attacked him unprovoked.
-When Yasmeen gives her side of the story, the prosecution tares her defence to pieces.
+When Yasmeen gives her side of the story, the prosecution tears her defence to pieces.
 Geoff's ex-wife Elaine Jones (Paula Wilcox) gives evidence and says that she believes that Yasmeen was fearing for her life when she attacked Geoff.
 She also claims that Geoff visited her in hospital and that he threatened her into not giving evidence.
 Footage of Geoff arriving at the hospital is shown, and the jury finds Yasmeen not guilty.
 Outside the court, Geoff persuades Yasmeen to give him another chance and to return home with him, only for her to refuse, and file a complaint against him to the police.

 Geoff later tries to get revenge on Yasmeen by setting her house on fire with them both inside.
 Yasmeen escapes through the roof and Geoff chases her up.
 They are soon joined by Alya, who tries to stop Geoff from harming Yasmeen, who then stands up to Geoff, saying that she is no longer scared of him and that he is a pathetic excuse for a man.
 Geoff lunges for Yasmeen, but instead slides down the roof.
 He calls for Yasmeen to help him, despite Alya's warnings that Geoff will pull her down with him.
 Yasmeen decides to help Geoff back up with her scarf, only for Geoff to lose his grip and fall to his death.